syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 {% endhighlight %}
 {% endtabs %}

-* Create a Sassy Cascading Style Sheet file as `~/wwwroot/styles/custom` and provide the variables to override as shown below.
+* Create a `SCSS` file as `~/wwwroot/styles/custom.scss` and provide the variables to override as shown below.

 {% tabs %}
 {% highlight c# tabtitle="~/custom.scss" %}